Tasarinan/Ufoco/docs/development/backlog.md

   - ~~Use pouchdb +pouchdb find+leveldb~~

+- `Ongoing` every day, I can add a new stage where I know I should do best to finish them in specific time or later.

+  - [ ] create button to add a new stage
+    - [ ] stage general means achievement, spend hours and plan day and needed actions
+  - [ ] Change title on the agenda view
+  - [ ] save stage on the database
+  - [ ] Due Mark is recognised by the markdown theme and based on org-modes

 - `Ongoing` As a user I want a agenda view for today, that I can see what I have to do today

   - [ ] Agenda View shows all events